Web components

 <ontario-button type="primary">Primary Button</ontario-button>

-React Component Library
+React Web Component Library

 Follow these steps to import the React Component Library into a React project:

-1. Install the NPM package.
+1. Install the npm package.

 2. Import the desired components from the component library.